>-

 1. In /handlers/eventHandler.go, create a new endpoint POST /api/events.

-2. Unmarshal the JSON request body.
+2. Unmarshal the JSON request body into a struct.

 3. Validate required fields.